 - Test the soil: Squeeze a handful of soil with your hand and drop it on the ground.
 Observe whether the soil breaks apart when dropped.
 If the soil does break apart, it means that it is too dry.
 If the soil keeps together in one piece when dropped, it is ready for compaction.

 Proper maintenance of your plate compactor will preserve the life of your machine.
-We recommend keeping track with a schedule you can download, here.

 Following these tips on maintenance, you will help ensure your equipment will run smoothly throughout the busy season.